-Francisco Castillo, Senior Vice President &, CIO, Maynilad Water Services
+Francisco Castillo, SVP & CIO, Maynilad Water Services

 From my 25 years of experience in the IT world, I can say that it is hard to run a business without the use of technology, particularly IT in today's world.
 When we talk about improving things or being more efficient, IT plays a notable role in achieving them.
 IT is all about proper process and structure of the IT organization for it to be effective.

 It is undeniable that technology empowers businesses in improving their operations, making things viable that were previously not possible.
 However, when it came to deploying technology within the utility sector, the industry has been conservative.
 There are two aspects—regulatory policy and mindset.
 We can somehow justify to the regulator, putting forward the explanation of using a particular technology, but the real struggle begins when the management resists accepting changes.

 Another hurdle in adopting IT is the concern around finding reliable technology partners or vendors.